Jose-JPan/C-tutorials/Book-C/OOC/PREFACE.md

     and I will try to demonstrate how it merely combines all the good programming principles that you always wanted to employ into a coherent approach.
 As a result you may will become a more proficiente ANSI-C programmer.

+## Chapters
+    The first six chapters develop the fundations of object-oriented programming with     ANSI-C. We start with a careful information hiding technique for abstract data types, add generic functions based on dynamic linkage and inherit code by judicious lengthening of structures.
+Finally, we put it all together in a class hierarchy that makes code much easier to maintain.